crmlatte/tp/docs/DeveloperGuide.md

 8. Must not crash when handling unexpected input.
 9. Needs at least 80% test coverage to ensure usability.
 10. Must be able to run offline without internet connection.
+11. Must have a portable .jar file that can be run without installation.
+12. Should use a well-documented API for future improvements.
+13. Should support easy integration with other university tools (e.g. Canvas)
+14. Should not store any passwords such as Github passwords of student accounts
+15. Search function should return results in 1 second for queries on student names, Github, or tags

 *{More to be added}*